AdobeDocs/experience-platform.en/help/destinations/catalog/adobe/core-services.md

 >
 >To activate data, you need the **[!UICONTROL Manage Destinations]**, **[!UICONTROL Activate Destinations]**, **[!UICONTROL View Profiles]**, and **[!UICONTROL View Segments]** [access control permissions](/help/access-control/home.md#permissions).
 Read the [access control overview](/help/access-control/ui/overview.md) or contact your product administrator to obtain the required permissions.

 Read [Activate profiles and segments to streaming segment export destinations](/help/destinations/ui/activate-segment-streaming-destinations.md) for instructions on activating audience segments to this destination.
-Note that no mapping step is required for this destination.
+Note that no [mapping step](/help/destinations/ui/activate-segment-streaming-destinations.md#mapping) is required and no [scheduling step](/help/destinations/ui/activate-segment-streaming-destinations.md#scheduling) is available for this destination.

 ## Exported data / Validate data export {#exported-data}